MitchBradley/Grbl_Esp32-wiki/Setting-Up-the-I-O-Pins.md

 Here are the pins you can use.
 Be very careful to only use each I/O pin in one place.

+During boot mode, a few of the pins need to be in a special state or have output pulses (see notes below).
+Improper use of these pins could impair the bootloader or be damaged I/O.

 ### Usable I/O pins

 - GPIO_NUM_2
   - Some dev boards have an LED on this.
-It works better as an output
+It does not work well as an input, because the LED affects the voltage on the pin.
   - [It must be either left unconnected/floating, or driven Low, in order to enter the serial bootloader.]( https://github.com/espressif/esptool/wiki/ESP32-Boot-Mode-Selection)
 - GPIO_NUM_4
 - GPIO_NUM_5 -  (Used by SD Card)